 When you SHOULD cut a Phalaenopsis spike (the exception)

-These are the 6 reasons you SHOULD NOT cut a Phal spike:
+The 6 reasons you SHOULD NOT cut a Phal spike:

 1. If you don’t cut Phalaenopsis spikes you’ll get more flowers overall